kashfun/MSc/README.md

 # Master of Science in Security by Design (MSSD)
-Scripts I/my group did during my MSc studies.
+Some scripts I/my group did during my MSc studies.

+My final thesis and cybercrime thesis are found in Thesis folder.